dinanathsj29/css-flexbox-beginners-tutorial/README.md

 `align-content` property aligns lines of content along the cross axis and distributes any extra spacing in the parent container:
 - **`align-content: stretch;`**
-  - Default alignment/placement for flex-items, covers/occupy 100% height of container (lines streched to fill available space/gap)
+  - Default alignment/placement for flex-items, covers/occupy 100% height of the container (lines stretched to fill available space/gap)
 - **`align-content: flex-start;`**
   - Pulls lines to the beginning of cross-axis or flex container, All flex items squeezed or align at start ie. from the top of the container
 - **`align-content: flex-end;`**